editorconfig/specification/index.rst

 - Section: the lines starting from a Section Header until the beginning of the next Section Header or the end of the file.

-> The EditorConfig fileformat formerly allowed the use of `;` and `#` to parse the rest of a line as comment.
-This led to confusion how to handle values containing those characters when implementing a parser.
-We removed the support of inline comments entirely to make the standard easy to implement and understand.
-Older EditorConfig parsers may still allow inline comments.
+   The EditorConfig file format formerly allowed the use of `;` and `#` after the beginning of the line to mark the rest of a line as comment.
+This led to confusion how to parse values containing those characters.
+Old EditorConfig parsers may still allow inline comments.

 Glob Expressions
 ================